Independent Courses: Research, Honors Program, & Senior Thesis

 Students may choose to write a thesis during the senior year.
 In most cases, the thesis will involve original, empirical research, although theoretical papers will also be permitted.
 Students must obtain the consent of a faculty member to serve as their thesis advisor.

 Those who are interested in writing a thesis are encouraged to participate in independent research with a prospective thesis advisor during the junior year to develop a thesis proposal.
-Students who plan to write a thesis are advised to complete Introduction to Behavioral Statistics and Research I and II (PSYC1120 and PSYC1121) before their senior year.
+Before their senior year, students who plan to write a thesis are advised to complete PSYC1120 Introduction to Behavioral Statistics and Research I and either PSYC1121 Introduction to Behavioral Statistics and Research II or a Research Practicum.

 Seniors who are engaged in writing a thesis may enroll in PSYC4490 Senior Thesis I in the fall and/or PSYC4491 Senior Thesis II in the spring.
 Only one semester may count as an elective to fulfill your psychology major requirement.
 The thesis due date is determined by your advisor.